Fish at Tommy Thompson Park

 Invasive species can wreak havoc on aquatic ecosystems, with far-reaching impacts on everything from tourism to public health.

 Invasive species may alter their environment by changing water quality and quantity, disrupting complex food webs, and spreading disease.
 The introduction of these non-native species can lead directly to a loss of biodiversity — and even the extinction of native species extinction.

 The number of introduced species in Lake Ontario continues to grow — a result of illegal releases, improper boat cleaning, and the discharge of “dirty” bilge water by ships traversing the lake.

 The most common invasive species found in and around Tommy Thompson Park are:

 • Common carp (Cyprinus carpio)

 In 2015, the Toronto and Region Conservation environmental monitoring team found five invasive grass carp (Ctenopharyngodon idella) at Tommy Thompson Park.
 TRCA has since launched a proactive surveillance program for Asian Carp.

 HELP US CURB THE SPREAD OF INVASIVE SPECIES

 Please do not use live bait or transfer any fish, regardless of their origin, to a different water body.

-Help us to keep our waters free of introduced and invasive species, so we can continue to provide the best possible fishing experience at TTP for years to come.
+Help us to keep our waters free of introduced and invasive species, so we can continue to provide the best possible fishing experience at Tommy Thompson Park for years to come.